2z1-0ne/glaucoma_VF/README.md

 |...| | | | |
 |patient N| | | | |

 4. Modify to the desired number of representative archetypes (AT).
 We have chosen 16.
+(You can refer to the RSS graph.)
 5. You will obtain 'parameter' file and 'AA coefficient' file.

 ## Fuzzy C-means